unstoppabledomains/docs/src/guides/resolve-crypto-domain.md

 To tokenize our domain we need to split it by the "." character into separate labels, reverse the array, and reduce it to a single hash.

-We will implement a recursive `hash function` that does all of the above, `arrayToHex function` to get the result as string and a `wrapper function namehash`
+We will implement a recursive `hash function` that does all the above, `arrayToHex function` to get the result as string and a `wrapper function namehash`

-This process is described in more details over our [namehash article](../domain-registry-essentials/namehashing)
+This process is described in more details over our [namehashing article](https://docs.unstoppabledomains.com/domain-registry-essentials/namehashing)

 ##### index.js
 ```javascript